Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Proof of Theorem

 The equation \eqref{ddual} derives from \eqref{ddual'}.
-In fact, by the symmetry of the recursion \eqref{dvectorrecursion} of the $d$-vectors, we have $D_{t_0}^{-B_t^T;t}=D_{t_0}^{B_t^T;t}$. \end{remark} We are ready to prove the main theorem in this paper. \begin{proof}[Proof of Theorem \ref{main}] First, we prove (2).
-Then $B$ is always bipartite, and all seeds belong to a bipartite belt induced by $\Sigma_{t_0}$.
-Therefore, the statement follows from Proposition \ref{bipartitef=d} immediately.
+In fact, by symmetry of the recursion \eqref{dvectorrecursion} of $d$-vectors, we have $D_{t_0}^{-B_t^T;t}=D_{t_0}^{B_t^T;t}$. \end{remark} We are ready to prove the main theorem in this paper. \begin{proof}[Proof of Theorem \ref{main}] We fix a bipartite seed $\Sigma$ in $\Acal(B)$.
+Note that $\mathcal{A}(B)$ is of finite type if and only if $\mathcal{A}(B^T)$ is also.
+Moreover, $B^T_t$ is bipartite if and only if $B_t$ is bipartite.
+Therefore, $\mathcal{A}(B^T)$ is of finite type, and for any $t$ in a bipartite belt induced by $\Sigma$, $B_t^T$ is bipartite.
+Thus, we have

-Second, we prove (1).
-For an exchange matrix $B$ and any $t_0$, if $B_t^T$ is bipartite and $\mathcal{A}(B_t^T)$ is of finite type, then we have